-The first thing you need to do right now is click on the picture over there on the right.
-It’s the cover to Jack Parow’s first album, and it links to a torrent of same.
+The first thing you need to do right now is click on the picture up there on top.
+It’s the cover to Jack Parow’s first album, and it used to link to a torrent of the same.
+Now it will take you to his official site.
 And if you don’t download this delicious zef masterpiece right now, you are the only person you are hurting.
 I know I talk a lot about Die Antwoord, and I mentioned in my foreign music piece that I like them because they’re so South African as to be removed from anything I find familiar.
 However, Die Antwoord have long sections of their songs in english, which is exactly the opposite of what I want.
 Hence, I listen to the Afrikaans version of $0$, right?
 Well, then their friend and fellow MC Jack Parow released his debut album, Jack Parow.
 I maintain that its title is Jack Parow rather than being self-titled because this is the kind of guy to say his name in a rap about genocide.
 (Not literally.)
 (I think.)

 However, this album contains some of my favourite songs I’ve heard yet this year.
 It opens with this sweet, slow, tender guitar intro that gets ditched after about 30 seconds in favour of a bigass crunk beat and Parow’s own flow.
 That’s something I really like about Jack Parow–his voice.
 Ninja has a nasal thing going on for his own stuff, Yolandi’s voice changes by song (so it’s really hard to pin down), but Jack has this really awesome, cocksure rap style that meshes not at all with the fact that he’s a pudgy Mario lookalike with a moustache to beat Tom Selleck’s just makes it more awesome.
 I mean, whenever I heard him spit a sick verse on a Die Antwoord song (pretty much every time he guested), I pictured this at least very handsome dude who could pull up on any chick and get laid without saying a thing.
 I’m not saying he’s ugly, I’m saying he gets tail based on his raps more than his looks.
 And that’s totally what I’m about with music: good. music.
 And his music so far surpasses his looks–okay, this hole is deep enough, just DOWNLOAD THE ALBUM, LISTEN TO IT AND DEMAND HE TOUR NORTH AMERICA WITH DIE ANTWOORD ALREADY.